 Career Options in Nutrition

-The breadth and depth of training you receive will prepare you to find employment with competitive food, nutrition and health based companies and with firms outside of that sector.
+In addition to preparing for post-graduate degree programs, the breadth and depth of training you receive will prepare you to find employment with competitive food, nutrition and health based companies and with firms outside of that sector.
 Recent companies that have hired our graduates include Ben E. Keith, Coca-Cola, Hardie’s Fresh Foods, St. Joseph’s Regional Hospital, Texas A&M AgriLife, Texas Woman’s-Houston, WIC.

 A wide array of career opportunities in dietetics are available depending on what degree program and track you pursue.
 You can also explore other careers in this major through the Texas A&M Career Center.